Skip to content

 But we are all different.
 We all come from different backgrounds, we have different interests, different ways of approaching work, of thinking, of processing and organising information, etc.

-We have to be honest with ourselves and accept the fact that we cannot possess all the qualities.
+We have to be honest with ourselves and accept the fact that we cannot possess all these qualities.
 We’re just humans disguised as designers.
 We may not feel personally stimulated by every aspect of the design process and therefore recognise our own strengths and limitations.

 The key here is sympathy.
 Empower and support each other by elevating our peers’ as well as our own personal abilities and interests to achieve the common goals.
 Collaboration is an act of sharing.
-Abilities, knowledge and support are elements that when shared empower and unleash the full potential of every collaborator.
+Abilities, knowledge and support are elements that, when shared, empower and unleash the full potential of every collaborator.

 Using all keys to access mindful collaboration

-Overall, we can state that in a way or another everyone wants to bring something unique out there, and be recognised for their achievements.
+Overall, we can state that, in a way or another, everyone wants to bring something unique out there, and be recognised for their achievements.
 Truth is, in collaborative projects, merits as well as failures belong to all participants and, surprise, failure has more chances to happen when collaboration is disrupted because of personal interests.

 This is the reason why it is important to leave your ego at the door and work on developing your empathy, sympathy and humility as well as promoting it amongst your collaborators.
 This is to me the only true way you will feel fulfilled at work and in your life in general.
 So, little recap-slash-advice: be kind, be selfless, be supportive and surround yourself with people that will share your attitude and willingness to grow.
 Let’s collaborate and create the best thing we have ever achieved.